markusschloesser/Eowave-Magma-M4L/README.md

 4. Gave all parameters the proper order so that you can control it nicely from controllers
 5. Named the parameter values where applicable (LFO waveforms, Octave tune and sub OSC tune)

-I tried contacting Eowave a couple of times to clarify strange behavior, unfortunately they never replied.
-So if you have any insights (especially any available Sysex calls for patch parsing), please, let me know! :-)

-Unfortunately the manual, while very entertaining to read has lots of errors in it.
+Unfortunately the manual, while very entertaining to read has a couple of errors in it.
 ALL CCs are wrong (I checked the english, french and german version) and using trial and error I figured out the real CCs.
 THEN I found this in a french forum "
 For those interested it works but you have to add 64 to the figure indicated.
 For example for the Cutoff it will be number 65.
 On the other hand VEL_VCA does not react unlike VEL_VCF but hey it is already good."